wunderwuzzi23/blog/content/posts/2023/chatgpt-vulns-enter-the-matrix.md

 > Who needs plugins if you have Indirect Prompt Injection via Browsing?

-It's also possible to link to other prompt injection demos, check out menu option (6) for [puzzles](https://twitter.com/KGreshake/status/1666071928925310976) also.
+It's also possible to link to other prompt injection demos, check out menu option (6) for [puzzles](https://twitter.com/KGreshake/status/1666071928925310976).

 Enjoy!

-## One more thing - WarGames
+### One more thing - WarGames

 If you feel like playing a game visit `https://wuzzi.net/ai-tests/wargames` with ChatGPT - and you might get a laugh out of it.